geotrev/sri-lock/README.md

 Read the [Why](#why) section for more details.

-Paopu was created to work with Node 14.
+Paopu was created to work with Node 14 and newer.

 Feel free to submit an issue or pull request. :)